AlfrescoLabs/alfresco-anaxes-chartmap/README.md

   * The name of the file to which to write the generated Chart Map.
 Note the file is overwritten if it exists.
 * *helmHome*
   * The location of Helm Home
+* *envSpecFilename*
+    * The location of an Environment Specification which is a yaml file containing a list of environment variables to set before rendering helm templates, or <null>.
+See the example environment specification provided in resource/example-env-spec.yaml to understand the format.
 * *refresh*
   * When *true*, refresh the local Helm repo (default *false*)
 * *verbose*